BobGerman/BlogArticles/What is ngrok and do I need it/article.md

 1. ngrok provides a tunnel from the Internet to your local computer which can accept incoming requests that are normally blocked by an Internet firewall.
 The requests in this case are HTTP POSTs that come from the Azure Bot Service.
 Though tunneling is not required per se, there has to be some way for the Azure Bot Service to send requests to the application.

-1. ngrok provides name resolution with a DNS name ending in `ngrok.io`, so it's easy to find the public side of the Internet tunnel.
+1. ngrok provides name resolution with a DNS names ending in `ngrok.io`, so it's easy to find the public side of the Internet tunnel.

 1. ngrok makes mobile device testing easier since any Internet-connected phone or tablet can reach your app via the tunnel.
 There's no need to mess with the the phone's network connections; it just works.

 These conveniences have made ngrok the darling of many Microsoft Teams developers.
-It lets them compile, run, and debug software locally without worrying about any of this.
+It lets them compile, run, and debug software locally without worrying about any of these details.

-The tunneling part, however, scares many IT professionals, especially if they're managing a traditional corporate network that relies on a shared firewall or proxy server for security.
+The tunneling part, however, lacks the guard rails expected by many IT professionals, especially if they're managing a traditional corporate network that relies on a shared firewall or proxy server for security.
 While ngrok only provides access to the local computer where it's run, an insider "bad actor" could launch attacks from such a machine.
-For that reason, some IT departments block ngrok.
+For that reason, some IT departments block all access to ngrok.

 > Many colleagues have suggested other tunneling applications such as [Azure Relay](https://blog.botframework.com/2019/04/16/debugging-your-locally-hosted-v4-bot-using-azure-relays/) or [localtunnel](https://localtunnel.github.io/www/).
 While they may do the job, they still open a tunnel from the public Internet to your development computer, and thus the same security concerns usually arise.
-This article will only consider approaches that don't expose any local ports on the Internet.
+This article will only consider approaches that don't involve tunneling from the Internet.

 ## Tunneling explained

 Most computers that are connected to the Internet aren't connected directly.
 Network traffic passes through some kind of firewall or NAT router to reach the actual Internet.
-That means the computer can make outgoing requests to servers on the Internet, but the firewall blocks incoming requests.
+The firewall allows outgoing requests to servers on the Internet but blocks all incoming requests.
 This is largely a security measure, but it has other advantages as well.

 ![Topology without ngrok](./ngrok-without-ngrok.png)